nypublicradio/audiogram/INSTALL.md

 # Fix nodejs/node legacy binary nonsense
 sudo ln -s `which nodejs` /usr/bin/node

+# Check the version of Node
+node -v

+# If the installed Node version is >= v0.11.2, you can skip the next step
-# Upgrade node to the latest stable version
+# If it's < v0.11.2, upgrade Node to the latest stable version
-# Or use a different method of your choosing (e.g. nvm)
-# Any node version later than v0.11.2 should work
+# If you use this method, you'll probably need to reconnect afterwards
+# to see the new Node version reflected
 sudo npm install -g n
 sudo n stable

-# You'll probably need to reconnect to see the new Node version reflected

 # Clone the audiogram repo
 git clone https://github.com/nypublicradio/audiogram.git